 }

-- Platform updates introduce risk.
-A past core update shipped with stricter validation that incorrectly flagged valid customer accounts as duplicates.
-This change broke the registration process for many stores until a fix was released.
+- Core Magento updates introduce risk.
+A recent update shipped stricter validation that falsely flagged valid accounts as duplicates.
+This change broke the customer registration flow until developers could apply a fix or adjust the validator.

 Validate Emails with Abstract API